Alain Duhamel

 Duhamel has also worked with RTL from 1999.

 In 2006, Duhamel published Les Prétendants 2007, listing 20 likely contendants of the French presidential election of 2007, and notably ignoring Ségolène Royal.
 Duhamel persisted in denying that Royal was a likely contendant, even as she rose in popularity.
 He eventually included a chapter on the pocket edition of the book.

 On November 27, 2006, during a talk at Sciences Po, Duhamel stated his intention to vote for François Bayrou.
 A video of the event was released on Dailymotion, and Duhamel was suspended from his activities at France 2 and RTL until the end of the campaign.

-In 2009, Duhamel released La Marche Consultaire, a book which made comparisons between Nicolas Sarkozy and Napoleon.
+In 2009, Duhamel released La Marche Consulaire, a book which compared then-President Nicolas Sarkozy and Napoleon.